-- Read the start-up's offering document posted on the funding portal.
-It contains basic information about its activities, its management, its financial condition, the amount it wants to raise, how the money raised will be used and the risks.
+- Read the start-up crowdfunding offering document posted on the funding portal.
+It contains basic information about the business' activities, its management, its financial condition, the amount it wants to raise, how the money raised will be used and the risks.
 The securities regulators have not reviewed or approved the offering document.
-It is your responsibility to understand the information in the offering document. - Search the Internet for information on the start-up, its industry and the people operating its business.
-Conduct a background check to see if they were ever disciplined for bad business practices.
-You can contact the start-up and the funding portal for further information.
+It is your responsibility to understand the information in the offering document. - Search the Internet for information on the business, its industry and the people operating its business.
+Check their background to see if they were ever disciplined for bad business practices.
+You can contact the business and the funding portal for further information.

-- If the start-up gives you financial statements, you should know that those financial statements have not been provided to or reviewed by securities regulators and they are not part of the offering document.
-You should ask the start-up whether the financial statements have been audited and which accounting standards were used to prepare the financial statements.
+- The business may also raise funds at the same time other than through start-up crowdfunding.
+Those investors may receive more or less information than what you are provided in the start-up crowdfunding offering document. - You can ask the business about any previous successes or failures it may have had trying to raise funds in the past.
+The start-up offering document must disclose whether that business had any previous start-up crowdfunding distributions and whether they were successful or not.
+However, businesses are not required to report any failed or withdrawn offerings if they raised funds in another way. - If the business gives you financial statements, you should know that those financial statements have not been provided to or reviewed by securities regulators and they are not part of the offering document.
+You should ask the business whether the financial statements have been audited and which accounting standards were used to prepare the financial statements.
 Do the financial statements include a balance sheet, income statement, statement of changes in financial position and detailed supporting notes?
-If you are not comfortable or proficient with financial statements, visit InvestRight.org to learn more on how to understand company material or contact BCSC inquiries at 604-899-6854 or 1-800-373-6393 (Email: inquiries@bcsc.bc.ca). - Consider the start-up's business plan.
-How is the start-up going to grow its business?
+If you are not comfortable or proficient with financial statements, visit InvestRight.org to learn more on how to understand company material. - Consider their business plan.
+How is the business going to grow?
 How will it make money and within what period?
-Watch for unsupportable claims about the start-up's future success. - Consider how you will receive a return on your investment.
-What type of securities is the start-up offering going to give you in exchange for your investment?
+Watch for unsupportable claims about the business' future success. - Consider how you will receive a return on your investment.
+What type of securities is the business going to give you in exchange for your investment?
 The securities must be described in the offering document.
-If the start-up is offering debt securities, consider when the start-up intends to pay you back.
-If the start-up is offering equity securities, such as common shares, read the rights attached to these securities described in the offering document. - Think carefully about your risk tolerance and what you can afford to lose if the investment doesn't turn out as expected.
-Consider the cons as well as the pros. - Ask the start-up any other questions you may have.
-The offering document will provide contact information for someone at the start-up who is able to answer your questions.
+If the business is offering debt securities, consider when the business intends to pay you back.
+If the business is offering equity securities, such as common shares, read the rights attached to these securities described in the offering document. - Review all documents relating to your investment.
+There may be other rights and restrictions about the investment detailed in the business shareholder's agreement or other agreements. - Think carefully about your risk tolerance and what you can afford to lose if the investment doesn't turn out as expected.
+Consider the cons as well as the pros. - Ask the business any other questions you may have.
+The offering document will provide contact information for someone at the business who is able to answer your questions.